Kobo is a leading company in Canada that sells eBooks, audiobooks and eReaders.

 Also, royalty is sent directly to your bank account.
 But take note that only a few currencies are supported.
 If your local currency is not supported, you will be paid in USD.
 You’ll need to have a bank account in one of these supported currencies to receive royalties.

-My local currency isn’t supported and I didn’t have a bank account in of the supported currencies.
+My local currency isn’t supported and I don’t have a bank account in the supported currencies.
 Thus, I’m using the US bank account from Wise (formerly known as TransferWise).
-Payoneer’s Global Payment Service also allows you to receive royalties through local bank accounts in US, UK, Canada and many more.
+I strongly recommend that you use this.
+It’s working well for me~

 Here are 2 more benefits that I love about Kobo